ResponsiblyAI/learn/law-society/index.md

 CS PhD student
 Boston University

-**Audience.** Multidisciplinary: around half of the students are Law master students pursuing an LLM in Law and Technology from University of Haifa, and the other half are Data Science & Engineering senior undergrad students from Technion.
+**Audience.** Multidisciplinary: approximately half the students are pursuing an LLM (Masters degree) in Law and Technology from University of Haifa.The remaining half are Data Science & Engineering senior undergrad students from the Technion.

-**Structure.** We will have six meetings, which will last four hours each in a workshop format.
+**Structure.** The course comprises six meetings of four hours, in a workshop format.
 The topics explore some of the core issues in the landscape of AI, law and society.

 <table class="tg">